All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to Tell Emotional Hunger From Physical Hunger

-Physical hunger builds gradually, is felt in the stomach, is satisfied by a variety of foods, and stops when you are full.
+Physical hunger builds gradually, is felt in the stomach, is satisfied by several foods, and stops when you're full.
 Emotional hunger arrives suddenly, is felt in the mind or chest, demands specific comfort foods, and persists even after eating.

 A simple test: before eating, pause and ask yourself, "Would I eat an apple right now?"
-If yes, you are probably physically hungry.
+If yes, you're probably physically hungry.
 If you want only pizza or chocolate, the hunger is likely emotional.

 Evidence-Based Strategies for Managing Emotional Eating on GLP-1